Woman's hand with white bracelet holding a handful of indigo chips on a dark blue background of more indigo chips

 The Easy 1-2-3 Fructose Indigo Kit

 The Easy 1-2-3 Fructose Indigo Kit The 1-2-3 fructose indigo vat is one of our most popular vats for its ease of use and good, strong colors.
 We made things easy to start your new indigo adventure with this kit that has enough pre-measured indigo and auxiliaries to make a rich vat in a 5-gallon bucket.
-We’re also including 4 linen blend cocktail napkins that you can dip and make a set of pretty napkins or just use them to show gradations of indigo.
+We’re also including 4 22 inch cotton bandanas that you can dip.
 The bundle is packaged in an organic cotton bag, that can also be dyed!
-Experiment with … Read more
+Experiment with gradation dyeing, shibori, or get into the indigo master groove and dip a piece of fabric … Read more

 unused ph strips on a white ceramic dish